akjags/DonorAnalytics/README.md

+Current state:

+- Added script that does classification (3 donation amount classes) using an SVM.
+- 99.9% Training Set accuracy

 Build a model to predict how much an individual is willing to donate to a given organization.
 Features to look at:
 - age of individual